Move Like This: North American tour

 In April 2011, the band announced a North American tour to support the album.
 The 11-city tour began May 10 in Seattle and concluded May 26 at the House of Blues in Boston.
 The performances and set lists were met with mixed reviews: The Hollywood Reporter reviewer Erik Pedersen found Move Like This to be a "surprisingly good" album but described the May 12 Hollywood Palladium show as "icy" and unenthusiastic.
 San Jose Mercury News reviewer Jim Harrington described the band's performance at Oakland's Fox Theater as "incredibly flat and dispassionate", but praised the band's "solid" musicianship.

 The Cars appeared on Late Night with Jimmy Fallon in both May and September with performances filmed in May in support of the album.
-In August, the band participated in Lallapalooza in Chicago then two nights later appeared on The Colbert Report, performing Keep on Knockin from Move Like This and My Best Friends Girl from their debut album.
+In August, the band participated in Lollapalooza in Chicago then two nights later appeared on The Colbert Report, performing "Keep On Knocking" from Move Like This and "My Best Friend's Girl" from their debut album.

 Songs performed on the tour include Move Like This tracks "Blue Tip", "Keep on Knocking", "Sad Song", "Free", "Drag on Forever" and "Hits Me", as well as material from the band's 1970s and 1980s albums.
 On the tour, Orr's bass parts were performed by Hawkes on keyboard and bass, while the vocals on songs originally sung by Orr ("Just What I Needed", "Let's Go" and "Moving in Stereo") were performed by Ocasek.